games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 * concatenation of chained loops corresponds to Cauchy products of their formal series,
 * union of automata corresponds to sums of their formal series.

-To conclude the proof of the theorem, meaning the inclusion Poly-WA $\subseteq$ Rat, it would be enough to prove that every sequence whose formal series is of the form $\frac{\alpha}{1-\lambda X}$ belongs to Rat, and that the class of formal series corresponding to sequences in Rat is closed under sum and Cauchy product.
+To conclude the proof of the theorem, meaning the inclusion Poly-WA $\subseteq$ Poly-Rat, it would be enough to prove that every sequence whose formal series is of the form $\frac{\alpha}{1-\lambda X}$ belongs to Poly-Rat, and that the class of formal series corresponding to sequences in Poly-Rat is closed under sum and Cauchy product.
 Unfortunately, the closure under Cauchy products is not clear.

 We sidestep this issue by observing that here we only do Cauchy products of formal series of the form $\frac{\alpha}{1-\lambda X}$.